GMontaque/pokemon-battle-arena/README.md

   - A deep copy constructs a new compound object and then, recursively, inserts copies into it of the objects found in the original.
 - tabulate
   - used to create tables in python
+- Colorama
+  - Makes ANSI escape character sequences (for producing colored terminal text and cursor positioning)
-- ## Time
+- Time
+  - This module provides various time-related functions
+- OS.sytem
+  - Used to clear the terminal by passing it the value "clear"
-- ## OS
+- pyfiglet
+  - Takes ASCII text and renders it in ASCII art fonts

 ## Testing

 ### Play Test

-- The testing that i have completed for can be found in the following file
+- To test my game further i also sent it to a few friends who grew playing pokemon
   - [Website Testing](websiteTesting.md)

 ### Validator

-- run.py
+- Run.py

   - [Website Testing](websiteTesting.md)

-- player.py
+- Player.py

   - [Website Testing](websiteTesting.md)

-- battle.py
+- Battle.py

   - [Website Testing](websiteTesting.md)

 ### Bug and errors